 This newest creation measures 14”Lx5”Wx12”H.

-Handcrafted with Sunbrella® interior, exterior and bound seams, Nautolex® vinyl bottom, Textilene® mesh outside and inside slip pockets, CrystalClear® 40mil vinyl 'glass' snap-in bottom for added structure, Vislon® zippers and enamel coated YKK® zipper pulls on drop-down placard and interior pocket, always stainless stainless steel hardware and 100% cotton rigging rope that is hand-whipped & twice-dipped, this bag is both practical and beautiful.
+Handcrafted with Sunbrella® interior, exterior and bound seams, Nautolex® vinyl bottom, Textilene® mesh outside and inside slip pockets, CrystalClear® 40mil vinyl 'glass' snap-in bottom for added structure, Vislon® zippers and enamel coated YKK® zipper pulls on drop-down placard and interior pocket, stainless steel snap closure, snap feet and #4 grommets, as well as 100% cotton rigging rope that is hand-whipped & twice-dipped, this bag is both practical and beautiful.

 It truly can take you from the beach to the boardroom.